Lorin-Lange/SASL/README.md

 This interpreter was developed by Simon Klingler and Lorin Lange as a semester long exercise in software engineering.
-It was mentored by Denis Hirn at Torsten Grust's chair for Database Systems at the University of Tuebingen in the summer 2022.
+It was mentored by Denis Hirn at Torsten Grust's chair for Database Systems at the University of Tuebingen in the summer of 2022.

-There are two good presentations online about SASL and its history by David Turner:
+There are two good presentations online about SASL and its history by David Turner - its very designer:

 [David Turner - Some History of Functional Programming Languages - Code Mesh 2017](https://www.youtube.com/watch?v=SbgMY0ap4p0)